Jon-Webb-79/Mac_Config/README.rst

 from the cloned copy into the ``.config`` directory.
 Next move the ``.zsh_profile`` and ``.zshrc`` files from the cloned copy to the home directory.
 Close the terminal andd re-open.
 If the files are working correctly there should be no errors and the powerline status bar should appear at the bottom of the terminal.
+Close the terminal and re-open.
+If the terminal has no errors and a powerline status bar, then the install was successful.